gantry/docs-old/Docs/wordpress/tutorials/wpml.md

 If your theme has custom styling or code or uses overwritten widgets or other components sourced from Gantry's core, you may need to make some minor edits in order to make this code compatible with WPML.

-### Renaming Functions and Adding Values to Arrays
+### Changing Custom RocketTheme Functions to WordPress Native

 The first thing you will need to do is search your theme directory (and subdirectories) for occurrences of `_r` and `_re`.
 These functions are not compatible with WPML.
 Here is an example of this used in an incompatible Gantry implementation.